Signed in as:

 In September 2022 Jacqui obtained her 200-hour teacher training (Trauma-Informed) from The Yoga Impact Charity.
 After the completion of her Yoga Teacher Training Jacqui established Nura Yoga, practicing mostly on her ancestral lands.

-The continuation of Jacqui’s Yoga journey has led her to complete a Mental Health Aware Yoga professional development training In February 2025 with Dr Lauren Tober.
+The continuation of Jacqui’s Yoga journey led her to complete a Mental Health Aware Yoga professional development training In February 2025 with Dr Lauren Tober.

 My logo embodies my ongoing journey as a First Nations woman, my cultural & spiritual practices intertwined with the philosophy of yoga.